pallupz/covid-vaccine-booking/README.md

 - If so, download the installer from: https://www.python.org/ftp/python/3.7.3/python-3.7.3-amd64.exe
 - Run that.
 In the first screen of installer, there will be an option at the bottom to "Add Python 3.7 to Path".
 Make sure to select it.
 - Open command prompt and run ```python --version```.
 If everything went well it should say ```Python 3.7.3```
+- In case of problem for python is not recognied problem.
+Set system PATH for python.
 - You're all set!